Andriisu/DatabaseLessons/Lesson1/Assigment_Lesson_1.md

 1. Get all a data from Table Clients
 2. Find all Clients with LastName =’Smith’
-3. Get the FirstName,LastName,Phone,State for all clients from Virginia.
+3. Get the <b>FirstName,LastName,Phone,State</b> for all clients from Virginia.
-4. Get the FirstName,LastName,Phone,Email of all clients who have an Gmail account.
+4. Get the <b>FirstName,LastName,Phone,Email</b> of all clients who have an Gmail account.
-5. Get all data of client whose LastName starts from letter ‘M’
+5. Get all data of client whose LastName starts from letter 'M'
-6. Get all data of client whose LastName starts from letter ‘M’ and has the last letter ‘S’
+6. Get all data of client whose LastName starts from letter 'M' and has the last letter 'S'
 7. Get names and phones of all Business clients.
 8. Get information about clients younger than 20.
 9. Get information about clients whose age between 20 and 40.